 We host a Victorian Dance on Friday night and you're welcome to dress in costume, or just show up in light, comfortable clothes.
 It can be very warm during the Dance.

 Participants can use the pool and Wellness Center on the East side of campus for a small additional daily charge and there are tennis courts on both the West and East sides.

-You will be housed in shared apartments at College Eight.
+You will be housed in shared apartments at Colleges Nine and Ten.
 The configuration of apartments varies but we try to accommodate your requests.
 Bedrooms have Ethernet hookups (bring your own cable or rent one from us) and the campus also has wi-fi available to guests.
 Each apartment has a common living room and kitchen area and a shared bathroom.
-We will set out coffee in a central location each morning at 8:00, but caffeine junkies should bring a small coffee maker.
+We will set out coffee in a central location each morning at 8:00 am, but caffeine junkies should bring a small coffee maker.

 This is a college, so rooms are small and efficient.
 Each person is issued two towels and one washcloth.
 We also can provide some bathmats upon request.
 Your bed will have sheets, a pillow, and two blankets.
 There is a limited supply of extra blankets and we have extra hangers.
-Apartments are heated but there is no air-conditioning on campus (no need for the A/C, believe me).
+Apartments are heated but there is no air-conditioning on campus.

 If you're driving and want to spend the week in relative luxury, bring your favorite pillow, an extra blanket (or down comforter), lots of hangers, and nice thick towels.
 Trude Hoffacker always brings a fitted sheet (twin extra long).
 She has been coming since the beginning, so she knows a thing or two.

 The apartments do not have TVs, radios, or alarm clocks.
 We rent out hot pots for the week, but we have a limited supply.
 There are no kitchen supplies in your apartment.